tomato-300yen/slides/lab/pba/pba-13.md

 ### Question (Review)

-- Symbolic Execution : <hide>doesn't realy run a program but rather emualte it.</hide>
+- Symbolic Execution : <hide>doesn't really run a program but rather emualte it.</hide>
 - Concolic Execution : <hide>does run a program and track symbolic state as metadata.</hide>

 ---